 Rugby boots tend to be a lot bigger than football boots as they need a wider sole for kicking power whereas a football boot needs to feel tight due to the intricate footwork needed to control the ball.

 The rugby boot has 8 studs compared to the football boot which has 6.
 This is because a powerful grip is essential when in a scrum.
-They need to be able to trust that the boot will help keep them in a strong stance and keep their body stable.
+They need to be able to trust that the boot will help keep them in a strong stance and keep their bodies stable.
 The football boots only have 6 to prevent slipping, they don’t necessarily need the grip.

-Now we’ve got your feet sorted, how about the rest of the kit and kick off in style?
+Now we’ve got your feet sorted, how about the rest of the kit and kick-off in style?
 Shop our huge range of football gear with big savings for the whole team.

 Be the first to hear about our best deals, biggest savings and newest arrivals by signing up to our emails today!